 UGC Moderation Best Practices: Protect Your Brand Without Slowing Down

-Moderation is the invisible foundation of every great UGC gallery.
-Get it right and shoppers see only content that builds trust.
-Get it wrong and a single off-brand or inappropriate post can undo months of brand equity.
+Moderation is the invisible foundation under every good UGC gallery.
+Get it right and shoppers only ever see content that builds trust.
+Get it wrong and one off-brand or inappropriate post can undo months of brand equity in an afternoon.

 The volume-vs-quality challenge